 The instruments have also inspired creativity in composers.
-We look forward in 2016 to the World Premiere of Elena Kats-Chernin's Singing Trees.
-Her piece embraces a host of influences, each with its own infectious personality and compelling story, and all composed especially for the great musicians and string instruments of the ACO, including the Fund's 1728/29 Stradivarius.
+We look forward in 2016 to the world premiere of Elena Kats-Chernin's Miniatures for Strings.
+Her piece embraces a host of influences, each with its own infectious personality and compelling story, and all composed especially for the great musicians and their particular instruments, including the Fund's 1728/29 Stradivarius.

-These examples of inspiration demonstrate the tremendous impact that access to fine instruments has had on the Orchestra.
+These examples of inspiration demonstrate the unexpected, unquantifiable impact that access to fine instruments has had on the orchestra.
 The ACO remains deeply grateful to the ACO Instrument Fund for bringing these extraordinary instruments to the musicians of the ACO, and to the Directors of the Fund for their commitment to this visionary concept.
 They have used their energy and enthusiasm to promote the possibilities of this investment to great effect.